Best cycling apps in 2025: 20 of the best iPhone and Android apps to download

 Komoot

-While Google Maps is arguably the gold standard for dealing with navigation in general, it can sometimes come up a bit short for bike directions.
+While Google Maps is arguably the gold standard for navigation in general, it can sometimes come up a bit short for bike directions.

 Komoot uses the open-source OpenStreetMap database and allows you to plan road, mountain bike and gravel rides as well as commutes.
 The big difference over Google Maps is in the routing, where Komoot tries to choose the most efficient route, taking into account how bike-friendly a road or path is, as well as your fitness.